Updated Maps: Ohio Drive, SW, Roadway Closure and Detour

-(Washington, DC) – DC Water will close Ohio Drive, SW, between Independence Avenue, SW, and West Basin Drive, SW for approximately six years to complete work related to the Potomac River Tunnel Project.
-The closure is expected to begin on or about June 17, 2024, weather permitting.
+DC Water closed Ohio Drive, SW, between Independence Avenue, SW, and West Basin Drive, SW for approximately six years to complete work related to the Potomac River Tunnel Project.
+The closure began on June 17, 2024, weather permitting.
 During this time, eastbound and westbound travel lanes, parking lanes, and the sidewalk through West Potomac Park along Ohio Drive, and between the John Ericsson Memorial and West Basin Drive, will be closed.
-Detour signs will be posted to safely redirect pedestrians, motorists, and cyclists around the construction zone into West Potomac Park.
+Detour signs have been posted to safely redirect pedestrians, motorists, and cyclists around the construction zone into West Potomac Park.
 Please see Map A and B for closure details and detour routes.

 The contractor will construct a relocated Ohio Drive, which is expected to open by October 15, 2024, weather permitting.
 This relocated section of Ohio Drive will intersect Independence Avenue and remain open until the project's completion in 2030.
 Until the relocated Ohio Drive is completed, motorists and pedestrians will use West Basin Drive to access Independence Avenue from Ohio Drive.
 To reach Ohio Drive from Independence Avenue, motorists will detour around the Tidal Basin to Maine Avenue, SW, and East Basin Drive, SW.
 For further details regarding the temporary roadway, please refer to Map C.